CodeByte55/Project-Function-Frontend/README.md

 # Project-Function-Frontend
-Utilized the starter template provided by Metacrafters and added an additional function for the project requirements.
+Utilized the starter template provided by Metacrafters and modified the functions for the project requirements.

 # Starter Next/Hardhat Project